What is an Apiary: How Beekeepers Use Them

 Pronunciation

 The base of the word “apiary” comes from the Latin word for bee – which is “api”.
-The proper pronunciation of apiary is : ei·pee·eh·ree.
+The proper pronunciation of apiary is: ei·pee·eh·ree.

 The term apiary is a “bee place”.
 It describes a plot of land that contains beehives managed by a beekeeper.

-Apiaries are not natural, they are man made.
+Interestingly, apiaries are not natural, they are man made.
 In nature, you do not find honey bee colonies living close together.
-By spreading out over more land, there is less competition for food and resources the bees must collect.

-In a natural setting, it is rare to find more than 2 honey bee colonies within a square mile of land.
-Beekeepers often keep many more hives in one location.
+However, beekeepers often keep many more beehives in one location – sometimes a bit too many.
 Thus apiary is an industry term – similar to a beekeeper being a apiarist.

-Apiary and Bee Yard Advantages
+Apiary or Bee Yard Advantages

 - easier hive management